Published: January 22, 2015 • Last updated: October 15, 2019 at 17:37 pm

 - Try to pay your balance in full each month, and ideally a few days BEFORE your next scheduled statement dates

 If you do need a new credit card, and your score is ugly, you are unlikely to be approved for an unsecured card.
-If you think you want a credit card secured by your own money, you can try this one.

 Oh, by the way, I am confident Kathy and Jim will improve their scores sufficiently by next year.
 They are very happy to hear that and are marching down to the builder’s sales office this weekend!